 - What kind of impact could your project have?
 How will you measure results?

 - Who will be involved in your project, and what resources will be required?
-Please provide rough budget estimates for (a) personnel, (b) equipment, and (c) other.
+Within your one- to two-page proposal narrative, please provide rough budget estimates for (a) personnel, (b) equipment, and (c) other.
+There is no prescribed format for presenting this information.
 Faculty are encouraged to work closely with their grant administrators to develop a budget.
 Indirect costs should not be included.

 A one page appendix with graphics and/or references may be included in addition to the one- to two-page project proposal.